kalimawiki/blog-writing/content/posts/how-vietnam-is-positioning-itself-as-a-hub-for-pharmaceutical-manufacturing-in-southeast-asia-2025-11-02.md

 ### Competitive Labor Costs Coupled with Growing Skillsets

 A significant draw for pharmaceutical manufacturers is Vietnam’s attractive labor cost structure.
-According to the International Labour Organization, average manufacturing wages in Vietnam remain approximately 50-60% lower than neighboring Thailand and Malaysia.
+According to the International Labour Organization, average manufacturing wages in Vietnam remain lower than neighboring Thailand and Malaysia.
 For pharmaceutical companies whose operations are often labor-intensive, this offers a considerable cost advantage.

 More importantly, Vietnam is successfully upgrading its labor force quality.
 Through improved vocational training programs and partnerships with universities specializing in pharmacy, chemistry, biotechnology, and life sciences, Vietnam is cultivating a skilled workforce able to handle complex manufacturing processes and adhere to stringent quality standards.